-Based in St Albans and London, our immigration solicitors can advise on any immigration objective or challenge, from single applications to global immigration planning.
+Based in London and St Albans, our immigration solicitors can advise on any immigration objective or challenge, from single applications to global immigration planning.

 We advise on the Points Based System, including entrepreneur and investor visas under Tier 1, highly skilled migrants, sponsored skilled workers, intra-company transfers and sports persons under Tier 2.
 We also assist with visas for temporary workers, and youth mobility scheme visas under Tier 5.